zerowastefestival/zerowastefestival.github.io/index.md

 <iframe width="100%" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=-6.243935823440553%2C53.34170615900144%2C-6.239826679229737%2C53.343512488369065&amp;layer=mapnik&amp;marker=53.34260933325015%2C-6.241881251335144" style="border: 1px solid grey"></iframe>
 <br/><small><a href="https://www.openstreetmap.org/?mlat=53.34261&amp;mlon=-6.24188#map=18/53.34261/-6.24188">View Larger Map</a></small>

+### Accessibility

+The venue's ground floor is accessible.
+This is where the markets, swap shops, and info stalls will be hosted.
+Unfortunately, however, the upper floors, where the talks and workshops will take place, are only accessible via stairs (there is no lift or ramp to the upper floors in the venue).

 <a href="#top">Back to top</a>